adamantine-sim/adamantine/README.md

 The following options are available:
 * boundary:
   * type: type of boundary: adiabatic, radiative, or convective.
-Multiple types can be chosen simultaneously by separating them by comma
+Multiple types can be chosen simultaneously by separating them by comma (required)
 * discretization:
-  * fe\_degree: degree of the finite element used
+  * fe\_degree: degree of the finite element used (required)
   * quadrature: quadrature used: gauss or lobatto (default value: gauss)
 * geometry:
-  * dim: the dimension of the problem (2 or 3)
+  * dim: the dimension of the problem (2 or 3, required)
   * material\_height: below this height the domain contains material.
 Above this height the domain is empty (default value: 1e9)
   * use\_powder: the additive manufacturing process use powder: true or false